JiahaoShen0510/CNN-Food-101-Model/README.md

 The whole training is completed on the Google Colab.

 ### Update:
-Build the model with the more complex EfficientNet B3, and the model reaches the
+Build the model with the more complex EfficientNet B3, and the model reaches the 81.29% accuracy rate on the test set.